Branding

 - Maintain Harmony: Use tools like Adobe Color or Color Hunt to create a cohesive palette.

-Example: Google’s use of four distinct colors works because it’s balanced and consistent, while too many shades could feel overwhelming.
+Google’s use of four distinct colors works because it’s balanced and consistent, while too many shades could feel overwhelming.

-3. Ignoring Industry Alignment: Looses Emotions
+3. Ignoring Industry Alignment = Looses Emotions

 Why It’s a Mistake